Group Therapy in Philadelphia & Online Across PA

 Why Choose My Group Therapy Practice?

-As someone who's queer-identified and married to a trans woman, I bring lived experience alongside clinical expertise.
+As a queer therapis, I bring lived experience alongside clinical expertise.
 My specialized training in eating disorders and gender-affirming care means I understand the complex intersections my clients navigate.
-Unlike traditional therapy that might pathologize LGBTQ+ identities or ignore how minority stress impacts mental health, my groups center and affirm queer and trans experiences.

 I create spaces where you can discuss the real challenges of our community – from navigating polyamory and kink to dealing with family rejection or workplace discrimination.
 My warm, compassionate approach combined with evidence-based treatment helps clients build resilience while staying true to themselves.